Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Calculate your average monthly payroll cost by dividing the annual payroll cost by 12.

-- Multiply your average monthly payroll cost by 2.5.
+- Multiply your average monthly payroll cost by 2.5 — or by 3.5 if you're in the food and accommodations industry and applying for a second draw loan.
 This is your maximum PPP loan amount.

 Can I refinance an EIDL with a PPP?